ext-news/news_ttnewsimport/Documentation/Misc/Index.rst

 	Make sure the ext:news extbase models are generated.
 This can easily be done by opening a FE page with the ext:news plugin on it.
 * After import the images are media items and not FAL references.
 	Make sure you have enabled FAL support in the extension manager configuration of ext:news

+* The import stops after importing 30 records
+ 	Make sure the images are available in the correct folder (e.g. uploads)

 Further development